natalieagus/50005-2023/_assignments/pa1_4_daemons.md

 This intermediate process is going to `fork()` one more time in Step 5 to create the <span style="color:#f7007f;"><b>daemon</b></span> process.

 By ignoring `SIGCHLD`, our daemon process -- the child of this intermediate process <span style="color:#f7007f;"><b>will NOT be a zombie process</b></span> when it terminates.
 Normally, a child process will be a zombie process if the parent does not `wait` for it.
-* Since `SIGCHLD` is ignored, when the daemon (child of this intermeidate process) exits, it is reaped immediately.
+* Since `SIGCHLD` is ignored, when the daemon (child of this intermediate process) exits, it is reaped immediately.
 * However, the daemon will outlive the parent process anyway, so it does not really matter.
 This step is just for "in case".

 Also, this intermediate process is a <span style="color:#f77729;"><b>session leader</b></span> (from step 3, since we need to <span style="color:#f77729;"><b>lose</b></span> the controlling terminal).